 Nigel Kennedy, violinist

-The British violinist captured the public imagination in 1989 with a bold Vivaldi’s Four Seasons recording that sold over two million copies in that year alone.
+The British violinist Nigel Kennedy captured the public imagination in 1989 with a bold Vivaldi’s Four Seasons recording that sold over two million copies in that year alone.
 He’s since both dazzled and wound up audiences with his irreverent approach and genre-mashing performances.
-And last year he returned to the Four Seasons, with a recording that was part Vivaldi, part doorway into Kennedy’s omnivorous creative mind.
+And in 2015 he returned to the Four Seasons, with a recording that was part Vivaldi, part doorway into Kennedy’s omnivorous creative mind.

 Patricia Kopatchinskaja, violinist